dangreen/speed-up-with-browserslist/en/index.md

 1. with transpiled code;
 2. with transpiled code and sources;
-3. with code with current syntax only for new browsers.
+3. with code with current syntax only for modern browsers.

 With the first type, obviously, nothing can be done.
 The second — you need to configure the bundler to work only with the sources from the package.
 The third type — in order to make it work (even with not very relevant browsers) you still have to transpile it.